jumpjack/Space1999Adventure/README.md

 The game was [started in 2006 by users "Twilighte" and "Chema" on defence-force.org](https://forum.defence-force.org/viewtopic.php?t=135).

-There are 114 rooms in the game.
+There are 114 rooms in the game, created with [map editor "WHITE"](https://www.defence-force.org/ftp/forum/isometric/space1999/):

 - The map of the rooms is contained in file xxxx
 - The names of the rooms are listed in  "\Space 1999\Sources\game source\world\space1999.txt.lab"